-How IoT, Big Data and Analytics give wings to the Aviation Industry?
+How IoT, Big Data, and Analytics give wings to the aviation industry

-The aviation industry is one of the earliest adopters of data science with mounts of data in their systems.
+The aviation industry is one of the earliest adopters of data science, with mounts of data in their systems.
 Over the years, this industry has been making large investments to mine data and explore opportunities to improve operational efficiency and boost customer loyalty.

-- Reduction in queues by tracking passenger movements through their smartphones and sensors from the car park to the terminals.
+Reduce queues by tracking passenger movements through their smartphones and sensors from the car park to the terminals.

-- Track weather and wind patterns in-flight in real-time to optimize flight path if needed and also reduce fuel-consumption.
+Track weather and wind patterns in-flight in real-time to optimize flight path if needed and also reduce fuel-consumption.

-- Proactively reduce flight delays by analyzing data from different flight paths tracked over time to expand their search for shorter routes around the globe—cutting costs on fuel consumption.
+Proactively reduce flight delays by analyzing data from different flight paths tracked over time to expand their search for shorter routes around the globe—cutting costs on fuel consumption.

 Considering the complexities around the logistics of running an airline and the tough competition, the ones that exploit sophisticated analytical tools are the ones who would ultimately enjoy a competitive edge over the rest.

 Flight cancellations, delays, and the subsequent expenditure on re-arrangements can result in millions of dollars in losses and concerned customers.
-In such a scenario, a re-accommodation system that would alert a passenger in case of flight delay or cancellation will be a win-win solution for both the airline company and the passengers.
+In such a scenario, a re-accommodation system that would alert a passenger in case of a flight delay or cancellation will be a win-win solution for both the airline company and the passengers.

 Other services like ‘In-Flight recommender systems’ that recommend frequent-flyers their preferred refreshments—based on historical data—will give the passengers a top-notch experience and also help airline companies boost ancillary sales.

-To provide the passengers with such exceptional travel experience, airline companies must tame Big Data.
-By upgrading their capabilities involving customer information analytics, streamlining processes and aligning objectives, airlines will be able to fly more satisfied customers, enjoy greater operational efficiency and therefore deliver sustainable profitability.
+To provide the passengers with such exceptional travel experience, airline companies must tame big data.
+By upgrading their capabilities involving customer information analytics, streamlining processes, and aligning objectives, airlines will be able to fly more satisfied customers, enjoy greater operational efficiency. and therefore deliver sustainable profitability.

-Power of Predictive Analytics: Improved Operational Efficiencies
+The power of Predictive Analytics: Improved operational efficiencies

-Besides improving in-flight operations, Big Data has also played an important role in the on-ground operations in the airline industry.
-Big Data has helped in analyzing passenger-movements, right from the time passenger arrives at the airport until they depart, to avoid possible bottlenecks at the security check, immigration counter, or even at the baggage counter.
-This helps to forecast passenger flows to the identified critical bottlenecks.
-Based on this forecast, airline can efficiently do capacity management to help minimize long queues, which also results to provide a more pleasant travel experience for the customers.
+This helps forecast passenger flows to the identified critical bottlenecks.
+Based on this forecast, airlines can efficiently do capacity management to help minimize long queues, which in turn provides a more pleasant travel experience for the customers.